gatsbyjs/gatsby/docs/docs/global-css.md

 ---
-title: Standard styling with global CSS files
+title: Standard styling with CSS files
 ---

 Traditionally, websites are styled using global CSS files.

-Globally-scoped CSS rules are declared in external `.css` stylesheets, and [CSS specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) determines which styles are applied.
+Globally-scoped CSS rules are declared in external `.css` stylesheets, and [CSS specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) and [the Cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade) determine how styles are applied.

 ### Adding global styles with a layout component